aspnetboilerplate/aspnetboilerplate/doc/WebSite/Logging.md

 Log4Net is highly configurable and is a strong logging library.
 You can write logs in different formats and to different targets (text file, database...).
 You can set minimum log levels (as set for NHibernate in this configuration).
-You can write diffent loggers to different log files.
-It can automatically backup and create new log file when it reaches to a specific size (Rolling file adapter with 10000 KB per file in this configuration) and so on...
-Read it's own confuguration [documentation](http://logging.apache.org/log4net/release/config-examples.html) for more info.
+You can write different loggers to different log files.
+It can automatically backup and create a new log file when it reaches a specific size (RollingFileAppender with 10000 KB per file in this configuration) and so on...
+Read its own configuration [documentation](http://logging.apache.org/log4net/release/config-examples.html) for more info.